rbsexton/sockpuppet/UserGuide.md

 1. None.
 The User and the supervisor share a common stack and memory space.
 2. Two-Stack.
 The user code and the supervisor code have separate stacks.
 3. Two stack with user mode thread.
 This mode is required to make best use the MPU.
+Not all Cortex-Ms support uprivileged thread mode.

 The SOCKPuppet code includes a PendSV handler for making the switch via the interrupt mechanism.
 It construct a stack frame that unrolls from exception mode and starts the client.

 There are several ways to do this.
-For simpler solutions, see
+The PendSV approach support application restart after application faults.
+For simpler solutions, see [bl_launcher.s](https://github.com/rbsexton/cm3lib/blob/master/bl_launcher.s)

 ## Power Reduction.